krishaamer/green-filter-research/research/literature/design.md

     sourced every year.
 -   There’s a growing number of companies providing re-use of existing items.
+-   @hedbergCircularEconomyRole2021 argues digitalization and data
+    sharing is a requirement for building a circular economy.
 -   @SmartSwap For example, Swap furniture in Estonia
 -   @mcdonoughCradleCradleRemaking2002 book
 -   @dullCircularSupplyChain2021 book